mui/mui-x/docs/data/data-grid/demo/demo.md

 <p class="description">Use the demo below to explore the most significant features and their respective plans.</p>

 :::info
-We're using the Data Grid to display the following features' table.
+This demo uses the Data Grid to display a table of features.

 Filtering, sorting, and grouping (by plan) are at your disposal to help you explore the list.
 :::